 If you are into boutiques, then you will love the famous shopping walk along Noosa Heads’s Hastings Street.
-The Sunshine Coast is also home to the country’s largest artesian market, the Eumundi Markets, which makes for a great day of shopping fresh and delicious local produce, hand made treasures, natural therapies and enjoying great entertainment.
+The Sunshine Coast is also home to the country’s largest artesian market, the Eumundi Markets, which make a great day of shopping for fresh and delicious local produce, handmade treasures, natural therapies, and enjoying great entertainment.
 If you are looking for a David Jones or a bigger list of retailers, then the Sunshine Plaza has what you are looking for.
 It has recently been redeveloped and has over 300 stores including David Jones, Myer, Kmart, Target, Big W, Coles, Woolworths.

 There are a wide variety of dining options on the Sunshine Coast for every taste and budget.
 The three main areas for delicious dining are Mooloolaba, Noosa and Maroochydore’s Ocean street.

-Ocean Street in Maroochydore is a great place to go for food, especially if you are looking for the Sunshine Coast night life.
-It is the food and wine hub of the central Sunshine Coast, and where you will find markets, clubs, bowling and putt putt open after dark.
+Ocean Street in Maroochydore is a great place to go for food, especially if you are looking for the Sunshine Coast nightlife.
+It is the food and wine hub of the central Sunshine Coast, and where you will find markets, clubs, bowling, and putt open after dark.

 Don’t let these suggestions stop you from looking further!
-There are some amazing hidden dining treasures to seek out on the Sunshine Coast such as the Spirit House in Yandia, Tamarind in Maleny and Sum Yung Guys in Sunshine Beach.
+There are some amazing hidden dining treasures to seek out on the Sunshine Coast such as the Spirit House in Yandina, Tamarind in Maleny, and Sum Yung Guys in Sunshine Beach.

 What’s the best beach for surfing or family days?